- What is an MRI?

 Is MRI a safe option for me?

-Due to the strong magnetic force, patients with implanted pacemakers may not have an MRI.
+Due to the strong magnetic force, patients with implanted pacemakers must have FDA approval for their specific device prior to obtaining an MRI.
+If the device is not cleared, you may not be a candidate for MRI.
 Additional devices which should not be used in combination with an MRI include: some older intracranial aneurysm clips, cochlear implants, certain prosthetic devices, implanted drug infusion pumps, neurostimulators, bone-growth stimulators, certain intrauterine contraceptive devices, or any other type of iron-based metal implants.
 Some of the contrast dye used in some MRI may cause an allergic reaction, please notify your physician if you are sensitive to medications.
 You should also notify him/her if you have a history of kidney disease, kidney failure, kidney transplant, liver disease, or you are on dialysis.

 How do I prepare for the test?